Good Grief Cook

 ~author unknown

-Matino family rallied before William went to Afghanistan
+Matino family rallied before William went to Afghanistan.

-Matino family rallied before William went to Afghanistan
+Matino family rallied before William went to Afghanistan.

-And now for another “pick me up” better known as tiramisu.
+And now for another "pick me up" better known as tiramisu.
 Countless variations on tiramisu exists.
 This recipe for Easy Low Fat Tiramisu always gets rave reviews and is SO easy to make.
 No one will believe it is low in fat.
-Beware: This is an adult dessert with a bit of a savory edge from the bitter-sweet espresso syrup.
-I find the soft lady fingers at Trader Joe’s.
+Beware: this is an adult dessert with a bit of a savory edge from the bitter-sweet espresso syrup.
+I find the soft lady fingers at Trader Joe's.
 They fit perfectly in an 8-inch square pan.
 The Greek yogurt pudding mix is new to me and I love it.
 I found it in the regular grocery store right next to all the other pudding/jello mixes.

 No Fat, No Fuss, No Foolin' Tiramisu

-• Author: Lisa Keys
+Lisa Keys

 This recipe always gets rave reviews and is SO easy.
 It makes a large dish so I usually cut it in half, but it is good the second day too.
-It substitutes angel food cake for the ladyfingers, instant pudding for the raw egg/milk and a sour cream/cream cheese mixture for the mascarpone.
+It substitutes angel food cake for the ladyfingers, instant pudding for the raw egg/milk and a Greekyogurt/cream cheese mixture for the mascarpone.

 Ingredients